Col. Smith promoted to general

 |0

-This work, Col. Smith promoted to general [Image 5 of 5], by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Smith promoted to general, by Capt.
+Bonnie Blakely, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT